Gentle Workshop Preparation Workshop

 If you are having a caesarean birth you can prepare mindfully.
 You can learn to find a calm centre, to feel connected with your body, you baby and the experience – without fear.

 Research by Prof Fisk explores how you can be very relaxed as you receive your anaesthetic, you can request to have the lights down, your own music on.
 Under certain circumstances you can request for your baby to be born slower and in a way that mimics a vaginal birth, you can request delayed cord clamping, you can have the drapes lowered so you can announce the sex of your own baby, and you can ask for immediate skin to skin before weighing.
-This is often called a ‘natural caesarean’, I don’t see it as natural, it is a surgical birth but it can be gentle, which is why I call it a gentle caesarean.
+It’s often little things like requesting that monitoring pads are to the shoulders and back so that your chest is ready for skin to skin.
+In a session our practitioner will be able to signpost you to useful research and resources on gentle caesareans so you can tailor the perfect plan for you.

 The Mindful Hypnobirthing Way